WilSegale/NetBreach/WINDOWS/README.md

-# NetBreach - Network Security Tool
+# NetBreachX - Network Security Tool

 NetBreach is a network security tool that provides functionalities for network scanning, SSH session management, and weak password checking.
 It is designed to help with security auditing by identifying active hosts on a network, managing SSH sessions, and performing parallelized SSH login attempts to check for weak passwords.